ArticleMarch 9, 2026

 Most students confuse recognition with learning:

-The Science: Why Active Recall Works
+The Science: Why Testing Beats Re-Reading

 The Testing Effect